-The official fees due to the Court Register and the Official Gazette (for compulsory publication, where applicable) are nominal.
-Legal advisers' and investment professionals' fees (if applicable) depend on individual arrangements with the respective legal adviser/ investment professional.
+The official fees due to the Court Register and the Official Gazette (for the compulsory publication, where applicable) are nominal.
+Legal advisers' and investment professionals' fees (if applicable) depend on individual arrangements with the respective legal adviser/investment professional.
+Notary costs (if applicable) are based on a tariff considering the deal value.
+Escrow agency costs (if required) are usually agreed on individual agreement with the agent.

-Currently, in cases that require prior notification to the CPA, a fee of EUR 2,000 shall be paid upon the filing of the notification via bank transfer.
-The fee due to the SMA for the issuance of an approval to the takeover bid (the Takeovers Act) amounts to 0.2% of the nominal value of the entire body of shares issued by the target company, but no less than EUR 2,000 and no more than EUR 12,000.
+Currently, in cases that require prior notification to the CPA, a fee of EUR 2,000 shall be paid via bank transfer upon the filing of the notification.
+The fee due to the SMA for the issuance of an approval to the takeover bid (the Takeovers Act) amounts to 0.2% of the nominal value of the entire body of shares issued by the target company, but no less than EUR 6,300 and no more than EUR 12,600.